 Valentine’s Day Math Activities

 I have recently discovered my love for Sweethearts candy.
 I am lucky enough to be able to use candy in my classroom, so I put together this quick printable for some Sweetheart themed math practice.
 Give each student the printable and an individual box of sweethearts (or a handful or small baggy from a larger bag if you don’t want to go the individual route) and let them practice some math skills while enjoying some sweet treats.
-Click here to download the printable.
+Click here to download the Free Sweetharts Math activity.

 Valentine’s Day Literacy Activities

-Valentine’s Day Science Activities
+Valentine’s Day Science Activities with Free Printables

 Valentine’s Day is the perfect time for themed science and STEM activities.
 One of my favorites involves reading about Cupid and his bow and arrow and then having the students create their own mini bows and arrows.
 Click here to read more about this Valentine’s Day STEM activity and grab the free printables.